To say that Karen Beattie is comfortable with change is a bit of an understatement.

 - Before taking a risk, Karen asks herself three questions: Is it going to improve the “top line” (lead to growth)?
 Is it going to improve the bottom line (lead to profit)? and how will it impact the people within her business?

-- One of the most influential presentations Karen has seen in recent years was John Maxell describing “the Law of the Lid,” which states that the growth of the business is purely limited by the leadership capability of its leader.
+- One of the most influential presentations Karen has seen in recent years was John Maxwell describing “the Law of the Lid,” which states that the growth of the business is purely limited by the leadership capability of its leader.
 This forced Karen to look inward, and she has since decided to intentionally step into the role of leader to give those that work for her the opportunity to grow.

 Links Mentioned in this Episode: